Lake chub: Behavior

 In the laboratory, lake chubs have expressed free-running circadian rhythms that are among the most precise of the few fish species studied to date.
 These fish are usually diurnal in the laboratory, but in the wild they can be diurnal, crepuscular, or nocturnal.

 The lake chub has large optic lobes in its brain and is therefore presumed to be a good sight feeder.
 It can, however, feed at night also.
 Comparisons with other freshwater fishes such as stickleback, northern pike, sculpin, and burbot have revealed that it has a superior hearing capacity.

 Common name

 The lake chub is sometimes called by other names such as northern chub, lake northern chub, chub minnow, plumbeus minnow, or bottlefish.
 The species is also found in Quebec and its French name is "mené de lac".
 The lake chub must not be confused with various cisco species of the genus Coregonus living in Lake Michigan, which are often called Michigan Lake chubs.

 Identification

 Subspecies

-Three distinct subspecies of lake chub have been identified: C. p plumbeus, C. p greeni, and one formerly known as C. p dissimilis.
-A name is no longer available for the C. p dissimilis.
+Three distinct subspecies of lake chub have been identified: C. p. plumbeus, C. p. greeni, and one formerly known as C. p. dissimilis.
+A name is no longer available for C. p. dissimilis.